jamesdamillington/CA-ABM-Intro/Schelling/Schelling-Tutorial.md

 ### Step 2
 **Open the model you have just downloaded.** You can do this in one of two ways:
-- if you have NetLogo installed on your computer (as on King's College computers) open NetLogo then go to File -> Open and find the _HappyUnhappy_v6.nlogo_ file on your computer (likely in the downloads folder)</li>
+- if you have NetLogo installed on your computer (as on King's College computers) open NetLogo then go to File -> Open and find the _HappyUnhappy_v6.nlogo_ file on your computer (likely in the downloads folder)
 - if you do not have NetLogo installed on your computer (likely, if you are on your own computer and have never used NetLogo before), go to [NetLogo Web](https://netlogoweb.org/), click the _Browse_ button in top right to Upload a Model, and find the _HappyUnhappy_v6.nlogo_ file on your computer (likely in the downloads folder)

 ### Step 3
 **Read** the contents of the Model Info tab:
-- In the NetLogo program the Info tab is at the top.
+- In the NetLogo program the Info tab is at the top
-- In NetLogo Web the Model Info tab is at the bottom.
+- In NetLogo Web the Model Info tab is at the bottom

 Make sure you understand how 'happiness' is defined, by reading the contents of the Model Info tab fully and experimenting the model by clicking the buttons, moving the slider and observing the output (in the Interface tab in the NetLogo program, which should look something like the image below).
 Remember to click the _Setup_ button each time you want to restart.